Creating a digital experience for students and members to enhance their French language and culture journey

 The research showed that most students would use the website on their phone so I went with a mobile-first design approach.

-High Fidelity
+Design - High Fidelity

-I conducted usability testing in-person with my fellow students and remotely via Maze with 15 other participants.
+I conducted usability testing with 20 participants.

 Tasks included:

-• Reserving a book
+• Reserving a book from the library

-• Finding the class calendar for a missed assignment
+• Finding the class calendar for a missed assignment or curriculum

-• Engaging with the chatbot
+• Engaging with the chatbot to ask a question

 • Class Registration - 100%